moov-io/iso8583/README.md

 // handle error
 ```

-You can get individual field values only as a `String` or as a `[]byte`.
+Again, you are limited to a `string` or a `[]byte` types when you get values of individual fields.

 #### Getting values using data struct

-To get values of multiple fields with their types just pass an empty struct for the data you want to access:
+To get values of multiple fields with their types just pass a pointer to a struct for the data you want into `message.Unmarshal(data)` like this:

 ```go
 // list fields you want to set, add `index` tag with field index or tag (for